The best hiking shoes: capable summit-baggers and fast-paced walkers

 Author of Caving, Canyoning, Coasteering…, Pat has spent 20 years pursuing stories involving boots, bikes, boats, beers and bruises.
 En route he’s canoed Canada’s Yukon River, climbed Mont Blanc and Kilimanjaro, skied and mountain biked through the Norwegian Alps, run an ultra across the roof of Mauritius, and set short-lived records for trail-running Australia’s highest peaks and New Zealand’s Great Walks.
 Follow Pat’s escapades on Strava here and instagram here.

-Waterproofing is such a selling point that many manufacturers will even include it in the name of their hiking shoes, so look out for that.
+Waterproofing is such a selling point that many manufacturers will even include it in the name of their hiking shoes, so look out for it.

 In summer, when watery adventures like canyoning and coasteering are on the cards, the best option is a pair of the best water shoes.
 While some water shoes are designed purely with aquatic antics in mind, some hybrid pairs are wonderfully amphibious, performing just as well on the trails as in the water.